-- C. Excused Absences: These include family authorized absences and school authorized absences.
-The following reasons shall be sufficient to constitute excused absences: - 1.
-Family authorized excused absences: - a.
+C. Excused Absences: These include family authorized absences and school authorized absences.

+The following reasons shall be sufficient to constitute excused absences:

+- 1. Family authorized excused absences: - a.
 Personal illness - b.
 Family emergency or death in the family - c.
 Medical or dental treatment - d.
-Other activities as approved by the school - 2.
+Other activities as approved by the school - e.
+Parent excuse from instruction/assemblies/events that offend the parent's beliefs or practices. - 2.
 School authorized excused absences - a.
 Approved field trips - b.
 Interscholastic competitions and events - c.
 Other activities as approved by the school - D. Unexcused Absences: These are absences which are not authorized by the parent/guardian or the school.
 The following absences are examples of absences which will not be excused: - 1.
 Leaving school premises without authorization from the nurse, the attendance office or the principals' offices; - 2.
 Failing to attend class (while remaining on the premises) without advanced permission; - 3.
 Family trips/vacations for which no prior arrangement have been made with the school; - 4.
 Other absences not authorized by the school or parent/guardian.